DarioCostaAlves/DarioCostaAlves/README.md

 **`Digital Craftsman (Developer/Creator)`**

 I'm an a front-end developer with a passion for development.
 All coding projects are available to check.
-From planning and designing all the way to solving real-life problems with code.
+From planning and designing all the way to solving real-life problems with code..

 ---